skorani/skorani.github.io/README.md

  **About me**

-I have been working in the Computer Science field since 2013, specializing in natural language processing and machine learning.
+make this a a bit better I have been working in the Computer Science field since 2013, specializing in natural language processing and machine learning.
 Before pursuing this career, growing up in Iran, a country shaped by deep ideologies, I was driven by philosophical questions, searching for the answer to my core question: "How do I live my life, my way?"

 This quest took me on a journey through different cultures, places, music, cinema, dance and languages.
 It was a personal exploration that I believe everyone should experience to truly find themselves.
 Ultimately, my path led me to technology, where I found both my passion and purpose.